wso2-extensions/siddhi-io-snmp/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">priv.password</td>
-        <td style="vertical-align: top; word-wrap: break-word">Privacy protocol passphrase of the target SNMP agent.
-Passphrase should have more than 8 characters.
-This property only uses for SNMP version 3 and do not need to provide this when using other versions v2c, v1.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The privacy protocol passphrase of the target SNMP agent.
+The passphrase must have more than eight characters.
+This property is required only for SNMP version 3.
+It is not applicable when using the v2c or v1 version.</td>
         <td style="vertical-align: top">privpass</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>